awsdocs/aws-step-functions-developer-guide/doc_source/vpc-endpoints.md

 # Amazon VPC Endpoints for Step Functions<a name="vpc-endpoints"></a>

 If you use Amazon Virtual Private Cloud \(Amazon VPC\) to host your AWS resources, you can establish a connection between your Amazon VPC and AWS Step Functions workflows\.
 You can use this connection with your Step Functions workflows without crossing the public internet\.
+Amazon VPC endpoints are supported by Standard Workflows and Express Workflows, but not Synchronous Express Workflows\.
+For more information, see [Synchronous and Asynchronous Express Workflows](concepts-express-synchronous.md)\.

 Amazon VPC lets you launch AWS resources in a custom virtual network\.
 You can use a VPC to control your network settings, such as the IP address range, subnets, route tables, and network gateways\.
 For more information about VPCs, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.